Friday, June 1, 2018

-This summit is jointly provided by the University of Nebraska Medical Center, Nebraska Medicine, the Nebraska Antimicrobial Stewardship Assessment and Promotion Program, and the Nebraska Department of Health and Human Services through the resources of the UNMC Center for Continuing Education, as well as supported by the Nebraska Pharmacists Association.
+This summit is jointly provided by the Nebraska Antimicrobial Stewardship Assessment and Promotion Program based at the University of Nebraska Medical Center, Nebraska Medicine, and the Nebraska Department of Health and Human Services, through the resources of the UNMC Center for Continuing Education, as well as supported by the Nebraska Pharmacists Association.

 The Nebraska Antimicrobial Stewardship Summit is funded by the Nebraska DHHS HAI Team via a grant from the Centers for Disease Control and Prevention.